Azure Synapse Analytics (formerly SQL Data Warehouse) with DirectQuery

 Build dashboards and reports in Power BI

-We have been improving our connectivity to Azure SQL Data Warehouse.
-For the best experience to connect to your Azure SQL Data Warehouse data source, use Power BI Desktop.
+We have been improving our connectivity to Azure Synapse Analytics.
+For the best experience to connect to your Azure Synapse Analytics data source, use Power BI Desktop.
 Once you've built your model and report, you can publish it to the Power BI service.
-The previously available direct connector for Azure SQL Data Warehouse in the Power BI service is no longer available.
+The previously available direct connector for Azure Synapse Analytics in the Power BI service is no longer available.

-The easiest way to move between your SQL Data Warehouse and Power BI is to create reports in Power BI Desktop.
+The easiest way to move between your Synapse Analytics and Power BI is to create reports in Power BI Desktop.
 You can use the Build dashboards + reports button within the Azure portal.

 To get started, download and install Power BI Desktop.
 See the get Power BI Desktop article for information about downloading and installing, or go directly to the next step.